AlirezaSalehy/AlirezaSalehy/README.md

 ### Hi!
 - I’m currently working on a home automation project using mostly ESP32 MCUs at <a href="https://github.com/NotrixInc"> @NotrixInc<a/>.
-I love embedded systems and modern C++ programming.

-- I have learned alot about STM32, AVR, ESP32 MCUs and their respective platforms including Codevision, STM32Cube and Arduino.
+- I love embedded systems and modern C++ programming. have learned alot about STM32, AVR, ESP32 MCUs and their respective platforms including Codevision, STM32Cube and Arduino.
+I contributed to Embedded systems and Assembly Language course in AUT un. as TA and cheif TA for 4 semesters.